mhibatallah/Simulating-the-New-Horizon-Space-Probe-Trajectory/README.md

 You can start by reading in this order:

-1.Solar System in 2D.html
+1.Solar System in 2D.ipynb

-2.Solar System in 3D.html
+2.Solar System in 3D.ipynb

-3.New Horizon Trajectory Simulation.html
+3.New Horizon Trajectory Simulation.ipynb